Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 - `reconnectAfterMillis`: Time after which connection is disconnected and re-established, in milliseconds.
 Default 0 (closes connection after every transaction).
 - `interConnectDelayMillis`: Time to wait between consecutive connection attempts (to the same host or ip), in milliseconds.
 Default 0.
 - `connectMaxTries`: Maximum tries when establishing connection.
 Default 3.
+- `connectTimeout`: Maximum time to wait for connection establishment, in milliseconds.
+Default is zero which corresponds to infinite/OS default.
 - `receiveTimeoutMillis`: Maximum time to wait for a single read operation before giving up, in milliseconds.
 Default 1500.
 - `flowControlIn`: Flow control for the input data.
 Default `none`.
 Valid values: `none`, `xon/xoff in`, `rts/cts in`.
 - `flowControlOut`: Flow control for the output data.
 Default `none`.
 Valid values: `none`, `xon/xoff out`, `rts/cts out`.